squishlab/PhysH308/assignments/wk1.md

 ---

 ## Reading:
 Taylor, Chapters 1-2.
-Given the odd constraints for the class this week, the *Reading Notes* for week 1 are due Wednesday at 11:59 PM on Friday, and you should try to read Chaps.
+Given the odd constraints for the class this week, the *Reading Notes* for week 1 are due Wednesday at 11:59 PM, and you should try to read Chaps.
 1-2 before class Wednesday.
 Our emphasis in class will be chapter 1.

 You may work together and get help from other students.
 Your solutions must be written in your own words, without looking at someone else's solutions while you write them.